Metalnem/sharpfuzz/docs/libFuzzer.md

 If you don't have clang installed, you can download the necessary packages [here].
 Alternatively, you can just download the [prebuilt libfuzzer-dotnet binary].
-I can't guarantee that it will work on your Linux distribution, but it worked for me on Ubuntu 16.04, Ubuntu 18.04, Debian 8.10, Debian 9.7, and Fedora 27.
+It was confirmed to work on the following Linux distributions:

+- Ubuntu 14.04 (Trusty)
+- Ubuntu 16.04 (Xenial)
+- Ubuntu 18.04 (Bionic)
+- Ubuntu 18.10 (Cosmic)
+- Ubuntu 19.04 (Disco)
+- Debian 8 (Jessie)
+- Debian 9 (Stretch)
+- openSUSE Leap 42.3
+- openSUSE Leap 15.0
+- openSUSE Leap 15.1
+- Fedora 29

 **5.** Start the fuzzing with the following command: